erictleung/data-science-resources/README.md

   modeling and machine learning using tidyverse principles.
 - [Text Mining with R][tidytext] - A tidy approach to performing text analysis in R.
+- [Cross-industry standard process for data mining - Wikipedia](https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining) - Open standard for common processes used in data mining, which can be applied to data science analyses.

 [tidyverse]: https://www.tidyverse.org/
 [tidymodels]: https://www.tidymodels.org/